Published 09:47 IST, June 15th 2020

 WHO warns Pakistan of dire consequences

-Seeing that situation in Pakistan has become more threatening, World Health Organization warned country of dire consequences.
-In its latest directive, WHO has asked Pakistan to implement "intermittent" lockdowns to counter surge in coronavirus cases.
+Seeing that the situation in Pakistan has become more threatening, the World Health Organization warned the country of dire consequences.
+In its latest directive, WHO has asked Pakistan to implement "intermittent" lockdowns to counter the surge in coronavirus cases.

 Advertisement

-"As of today, Pakistan does t meet any of pre-requisite conditions for opening lockdown", WHO said in a letter to Punjab's provincial health minister Dr Yasmin Rashid, recommending an intermittent lockdown cycle of two weeks on and two weeks off.
+"As of today, Pakistan does not meet any of the pre-requisite conditions for opening the lockdown", the WHO said in a letter to Punjab's provincial health minister Dr Yasmin Rashid, recommending an intermittent lockdown cycle of two weeks on and two weeks off.

-WHO believes that 25 percent of tests in Pakistan have resulted positive for COVID-19, indicating high levels of infection in general population.
-Several hospitals across country say y have reached capacity, and some are turning Coronavirus patients away.
+WHO believes that 25 percent of tests in Pakistan have resulted positive for COVID-19, indicating high levels of infection in the general population.
+Several hospitals across the country say they have reached the capacity, and some are turning Coronavirus patients away.

-Pakistan has reported 132,405 confirmed cases of vel coronavirus, including 2,551 deaths since its first case emerged on February 26.
+Pakistan has reported 132,405 confirmed cases of the novel coronavirus, including 2,551 deaths since its first case emerged on February 26.

 (With ANI inputs)